Permitting & Licensing Efficiency in Government: The Community Portal

 Interested in a self-serve portal to serve your community’s needs?

-• Process eCommerce transactions using built-in PayPal (and other*) payment gateways, making it possible for quick, convenient and secure access to your payments and requests. * simple configuration required for other payment gateways.
+- Process eCommerce transactions using preconfigured payment integrations, making it possible for quick, convenient and secure access to your payments and requests.

 To see how other government organizations are leveraging a community portal to manage permitting and licensing applications online, get in touch.
 We'd be happy to share some examples and talk about how you could leverage this solution at your organization.